-- (6) The calculation of this percentage assumes that Mr. Allen's equity interests are retained in the form that maximizes voting power (i.e., the 50,000 shares of Class B common stock held by Mr. Allen have not been converted into shares of Class A common stock; that the membership units of Charter Holdco owned by each of Vulcan Cable III Inc. and Charter Investment, Inc. have not been exchanged for shares of Class A common stock). - (7) The total listed includes: - 222,818,858 membership units in Charter Holdco held by Charter Investment, Inc.; and - 116,313,173 membership units in Charter Holdco held by Vulcan Cable III Inc.
+- (6) The calculation of this percentage assumes that Mr. Allen's equity interests are retained in the form that maximizes voting power (i.e., the 50,000 shares of Class B common stock held by Mr. Allen have not been converted into shares of Class A common stock; that the membership units of Charter Holdco owned by each of Vulcan Cable III Inc. and Charter Investment, Inc. have not been exchanged for shares of Class A common stock). - (7) The total listed includes: - 246,918,858 membership units in Charter Holdco held by Charter Investment, Inc.; and - 116,313,173 membership units in Charter Holdco held by Vulcan Cable III Inc.

-The listed total excludes 24,273,943 shares of Class A common stock issuable upon exchange of units of Charter Holdco, which may be issuable to Charter Investment, Inc. (which is owned by Mr. Allen) as a consequence of the closing of his purchase of the membership interests in CC VIII, LLC that were put to Mr. Allen and were purchased by him on June 6, 2003.
-An issue has arisen regarding the ultimate ownership of such CC VIII, LLC membership interests following the consummation of such put transaction.
+The listed total includes 24,100,000 shares of Class A common stock issuable as of October 31, 2005 upon exchange of units of Charter Holdco, which are issuable to Charter Investment, Inc. (which is owned by Mr. Allen) as a consequence of the settlement of the CC VIII dispute.
 See "Certain Relationships and Related Transactions - Transactions Arising Out of Our Organizational Structure and Mr. Allen's Investment in Charter Communications, Inc. and Its Subsidiaries - Equity Put Rights - CC VIII."
 The address of this person is: 505 Fifth Avenue South, Suite 900, Seattle, WA 98104.